rfo909/RForth/ForthTutorial.md

 CREATE and DOES> (and COMMA)
 ----------------------------

-This is considered "advanced" territory, but I just implemented these, so I got to include them here.
+This is considered an advanced mechanism, often referred to as "the pearl of Forth", because of the ways it can extend the language.
+Here goes.

-These words are used to create words *that create words*.
+These words are used to create new words *that create words*.
 We have already seen examples of this with the CONSTANT and VARIABLE words, which create new words (the names of the constant or variable).

 The CONSTANT and VARIABLE implementations are more efficient than using CREATE and DOES> but here